NuttyTrains/NuttyTrains.github.io/README.md

 Phase 2 of the NT Santa Tracker is now live!
 More stops will come later, along with Santa (hopefully).
 The Advent Calendar is on its way, Koppa 8 is almost complete, and some Alephs have been completed too.
 Numerous adventures are about to imminently be ticked off when the Advent Calendar videos go live next week:
 <a href="https://www.youtube.com/playlist?list=PL_j-qqG4iXvqASbvqtkY5Zbx-wg7ydTT4">stay tuned!</a>
+### v.1462: 'Perry the Platypus, how unexpected!'
+I genuinely did not expect this - we have shot up by over 200 commits in a matter of days!
+What the fuck has happened here?
+Well, I can exclusively reveal that both the
+NT Advent Calendar and the NT Santa Tracker are now live, with only minor polishings needed.
+Merry Christmas!